 Trimming Your Cat’s Claws

 Trimming your cat’s nails with the right clippers is important to avoid damage and keep their nails neat10.
 Regular nail trimming prevents discomfort and health issues like ingrown nails.
-It’s crucial to learn how to safely trim your cat’s nails10.
+It’s vital to learn how to safely trim your cat’s nails10.

 Bathing Your Cat